zalando/PGObserver/README.md

 ----
 You might have to change your PostgreSQL server configuration to gather certain types of statistics.
 Please refer to the Postgres documentation on [The Statistics Collector](http://www.postgresql.org/docs/9.3/static/monitoring-stats.html) and [pg_stat_statements](http://www.postgresql.org/docs/9.3/static/pgstatstatements.html).

+###Contributions
+PGObserver welcomes contributions to the community.
+Please go to the [Issues](https://github.com/zalando/pgobserver/issues) page to learn more about planned project enhancements and noted bugs.
+Feel free to make a pull request and we'll take a look.

+###Thank You
+Thank you to our contributors: Zalando Tech plus Fabian Genter.

 ###License
 Copyright 2012 Zalando GmbH